 One day, we were scouting a field and checking kernel fill on our corn stalks when we realized that some of the cobbs we grabbed up had little-to-no corn in them.
 The kernels weren’t filled out and we had a major problem.
 After weeks of thinking and talking to crop consultants, we realized that we had a pollination error in one part of the field and we had no idea how big the spot was.
 Forecasting a yield for the end of the year was difficult, not knowing how large the affected area was, so the only thing left to do was wait, as the problem had already come and gone.

-After weeks of worrying, I stumbled upon my free preview of FarmLogs Crop Health Imagery for one field and used it on the field where we had discovered the pollination error.
-When I checked the imagery in my account, there was a Crop Health Alert on an image of the field that was taken several weeks before we had found the problem in the field.
+After weeks of worrying, I started using FarmLogs Crop Health Imagery.
+When I looked at the imagery in my account, I noticed that something looked off in one of the images.
+It turns out, that what I was seeing in the imagery was the pollination error.
+If I had checked the imagery in my account sooner, there was a Crop Health Imagery on an image of the field that was taken several weeks before we had found the problem in the field.

-We also found that the Crop Health Alert area matched the yield monitor on our combine perfectly.
-We saw a huge drop in yield in the same area that was indicated in the Crop Health Alert.
-That’s when I realized that FarmLogs Crop Health Alerts work and that we needed to start using it.
+We also found that the problem area in the Crop Health Imagery area matched the yield monitor on our combine perfectly.
+We saw a huge drop in yield in the same area that was indicated in the imagery.
+That’s when I realized that FarmLogs Crop Health Imagery works and that we needed to start using it.

 The reason I trust FarmLogs is because it's accurate.
-The spot in the Crop Health Alert was the exact size of the pollination problem in the field, and it matched the yield monitor perfectly.
-I thought to myself, "Man this is awesome, this Crop Health Alert actually works."
+The spot in the Crop Health Imagery was the exact size of the pollination problem in the field, and it matched the yield monitor perfectly.
+I thought to myself, "Man this is awesome, this Crop Health Imagery tool actually works."

 |Walker recording scouting notes on his family farm in Louisiana|